 - Application deadline: at least 3 months before the beginning of the mobility abroad

-The brand new European platform where universities can register to share their support services related to exchange students with disabilities or chronic illness can be of great use for students: InclusiveMobility.eu
+This brand new European platform where universities can register to share their support services for exchange students with disabilities or chronic illness can be of great use in your preparation: InclusiveMobility.eu

 Further information is available from Laura Hope.
 Please note that the application process takes a long time and start planning early on (at least 6 months in advance)!